mambrus/gedalib_mambrus/README.md

 -------

 * To use this library, clone it somewhere
-* In your ~/.gEDA/gafrc

-    (component-library "/complete/path/to/this/gedalib/sym" "AmbrusLib")
-    (component-library "/complete/path/to/this/gedalib/sub/sym" "AmbrusSub-mods")
-    (source-library "/complete/path/to/this/gedalib/sub/src")
+* Run the script found in this directory: install.sh
+* For further reading about configuring gEDA, see [gEDA config](http://wiki.geda-project.org/geda:gschem_ug:config)

-* __Note:__ gEDA does not accept environment variables in search paths.
+ __Note:__ gEDA does not accept environment variables in search paths.

 Hints:
 ------